OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 Links to standards:

--ISO  Controls 5.19, 5.20, 5.21, 5.22, 5.23, 8.30.
+- ISO  Controls 5.19, 5.20, 5.21, 5.22, 5.23, 8.30.
 Gap: covers this control fully, with said particularity, and lacking controls on data provenance.
 - ISO/IEC AWI 5181 (Data provenance).
 Gap: covers the data provenance aspect to complete the coverage together with the ISO 27002 controls - provided that the provenance concerns all sensitive data and is not limited to personal data.
 - ISO/IEC 42001 (AI management) briefly mentions data provenance and refers to ISO 5181 in section B.7.5
 - [OpenCRE](https://www.opencre.org/cre/613-285)